 So we can make comparisons of the N-1 transitions of a signal of length N, to see if the transition is a threshold crossing.
 We can return all such samples with

-Let's write a function to do this (you could put this at [your UNET home]/MATLAB/tools/stats/threshold_crossings.m):
+Let's write a function to do this (you should put this in a new +signal package at [your UNET home]/MATLAB/+dasw/+signal/threshold_crossings.m):

 And let's use it to find each heart beat: